mbuczko/cerber-oauth2-provider/README.md

 or added to the _error_ query param in case of callback requests.

 Callback requests (redirects) are one of the crucial concepts of OAuth flow thus it's extremally important to have redirect URIs verified.
 There are several way to validate redirect URI, this implementation however goes the simplest way and does _exact match_ which means that URI provided by client in a request MUST be exactly the same as one of URIs bound to the client during registration.

 ## Development

 Cerber can be comfortably developed in [TDD](https://en.wikipedia.org/wiki/Test-driven_development) mode.
 Underlaying [midje](https://github.com/marick/Midje) testing framework has been configured to watch for changes and run automatically as a boot task:

 ``` shell
 $ boot tests
 ```

+### Standalone testing server

 As usual, PRs nicely welcomed :) Be sure first that your changes pass the tests or simply add your own tests if you found no ones covering your code yet.

 [arch]: #architecture
+[conf]: #configuration
 [use]: #usage
 [api]: #api
-[faq]: #faq
 [dev]: #development